daniel-pye/basic_python/README.md

 * In interactive mode, the last printed expression is assigned to the variable

+* To return the opposite of a number: `return -number`

 ## Sequences

 * Loop over two or more sequences at the same time using the `zip()` function: